libriscv/godot-sandbox/README.md

 ### What can I do?

+- Modding API
-- You can implement a modding API for your game, to be used inside the sandbox.
+	- You can implement a modding API for your game.
 This API can then be used by other players to extend your game, in a safe manner.
-That is, they can send their mod to other people, including you, and they (and you) can assume that it is safe to try out the mod.
-The mod is *not supposed* to be able to do any harm.
-That is the whole point of this extension.
+- Build once, run everywhere
 	- You can publish your game for all mobile and console platforms, without paying a performance penalty.
 It's not going to be a laggy mess, which is always a risk with other solutions that eg. rely on JIT too much.
+	- Programs will behave the same way on all platforms, including 32-bit platforms.
+- High-performance
+	- You can use this extension as a way to write higher performance code than GDScript permits, without having to resort to writing and maintaining a GDExtension for all platforms.
+	- When shipping, enable binary translation to increase performance even more.
+Also works on all platforms, but has to be embedded in the project.
+- Publish and then make updates without re-publishing
-- You can distribute programs from a server to clients on login.
-The programs will behave the same way on all platforms, including 32-bit platforms.
-You can use this to live-distribute changes, like bugfixes, to the game without having to redeploy the game itself.
+	- You can distribute programs from a server to clients as part of the login sequence.
+You can use this to live-distribute changes like bugfixes or even new features to the game without having to re-publish the game itself.
+I do this in my game.
-- You can implement support for your favorite language inside the sandbox.
-The sandbox receives Variants from Godot or GDScript, and can respond back with Variants.
-This means the communication is fully dynamic, and supports normal Godot usage.
+- Supports many programming languages
+	- Although we mostly work on C++ and there is growing support for Rust and Zig, any number of languages can be supported directly in the editor.

 ## Usage